NVIDIA Co. (NASDAQ:NVDA) CEO Jen Hsun Huang Sells 120,000 Shares

 - On Thursday, August 1st, Jen Hsun Huang sold 120,000 shares of NVIDIA stock.
 The stock was sold at an average price of $113.04, for a total transaction of $13,564,800.00.

-NVIDIA declared that its board has approved a stock repurchase program on Wednesday, August 28th that permits the company to buyback $50.00 billion in shares.
-This buyback authorization permits the computer hardware maker to reacquire up to 1.6% of its stock through open market purchases.
-Stock buyback programs are often a sign that the company’s leadership believes its stock is undervalued.
+NVIDIA declared that its board has initiated a share buyback program on Wednesday, August 28th that authorizes the company to repurchase $50.00 billion in shares.
+This repurchase authorization authorizes the computer hardware maker to buy up to 1.6% of its shares through open market purchases.
+Shares repurchase programs are usually an indication that the company’s management believes its stock is undervalued.

 NVIDIA Cuts Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, October 3rd.
-Shareholders of record on Thursday, September 12th will be issued a dividend of $0.01 per share.
-This represents a $0.04 annualized dividend and a yield of 0.04%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, October 3rd.
+Shareholders of record on Thursday, September 12th will be issued a $0.01 dividend.
 The ex-dividend date of this dividend is Thursday, September 12th.
-NVIDIA’s dividend payout ratio (DPR) is presently 2.34%.
+This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.03%.
+NVIDIA’s dividend payout ratio is currently 2.34%.

+Several analysts have commented on NVDA shares.
+Rosenblatt Securities restated a “buy” rating and issued a $200.00 price objective on shares of NVIDIA in a report on Thursday, August 29th.
+Jefferies Financial Group raised their price objective on shares of NVIDIA from $135.00 to $150.00 and gave the stock a “buy” rating in a report on Monday, June 24th.
+Tigress Financial raised their price objective on shares of NVIDIA from $98.50 to $170.00 and gave the stock a “buy” rating in a report on Tuesday, June 18th.
+UBS Group raised their price objective on shares of NVIDIA from $120.00 to $150.00 and gave the stock a “buy” rating in a report on Monday, July 8th.
+Finally, Stifel Nicolaus raised their target price on shares of NVIDIA from $91.00 to $108.50 and gave the company a “buy” rating in a research note on Monday, May 20th.
+Five investment analysts have rated the stock with a hold rating, thirty-seven have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, NVIDIA currently has an average rating of “Moderate Buy” and an average target price of $142.10.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Cim LLC boosted its holdings in shares of NVIDIA by 766.8% in the 2nd quarter.
-Cim LLC now owns 275,540 shares of the computer hardware maker’s stock valued at $34,040,000 after buying an additional 243,751 shares in the last quarter.
-Sanctuary Advisors LLC acquired a new position in shares of NVIDIA in the 2nd quarter valued at $30,512,000.
-Clear Rock Advisors LLC acquired a new position in shares of NVIDIA in the 2nd quarter valued at $4,208,000.
-Creekside Partners acquired a new position in shares of NVIDIA in the 2nd quarter valued at $1,982,000.
-Finally, NCP Inc. boosted its holdings in shares of NVIDIA by 922.3% in the 2nd quarter.
-NCP Inc. now owns 179,890 shares of the computer hardware maker’s stock valued at $22,224,000 after buying an additional 162,293 shares in the last quarter.
-Institutional investors and hedge funds own 65.27% of the company’s stock.
+Several institutional investors have recently made changes to their positions in NVDA.
+Baader Bank Aktiengesellschaft boosted its position in NVIDIA by 34.9% during the fourth quarter.
+Baader Bank Aktiengesellschaft now owns 44,214 shares of the computer hardware maker’s stock worth $21,896,000 after acquiring an additional 11,445 shares during the last quarter.
+Wealthspire Advisors LLC boosted its holdings in shares of NVIDIA by 16.3% in the 4th quarter.
+Wealthspire Advisors LLC now owns 12,278 shares of the computer hardware maker’s stock valued at $6,080,000 after buying an additional 1,724 shares in the last quarter.
+Shared Vision Wealth Group LLC acquired a new position in shares of NVIDIA in the 4th quarter valued at $269,000.
+Grand Alliance Asset Management Ltd acquired a new position in shares of NVIDIA in the 4th quarter valued at $29,961,000.
+Finally, OMNI 360 Wealth Inc. acquired a new stake in NVIDIA during the 4th quarter worth $240,000.
+Hedge funds and other institutional investors own 65.27% of the company’s stock.

 NVIDIA Company Profile